buscaroli/futureproof-Lap2-Week1-Day2-exercise-mongoDB-celebrities/README.md

 - Craft queries to return:

   - names of all celebrities in database
-  - number of celebrities in database who have children
+  - number of celebrities in database who are singers
-  - summary of total number of awards won grouped by birthplace
+  - summary of total number of movies grouped by sex (TODO)

 - Design some more queries!